Your 5 biggest concerns about Captain Marvel answered

-Captain Marvel comes out this Friday, the last Marvel Cinematic Universe film to drop before Avengers: Endgame releases on April 26.
+Captain Marvel comes out this Friday, the last Marvel Cinematic Universe film to drop before Avengers: Endgame hits on April 26.
 If you've fallen behind, don't fret.
-We have a helpful guide on where to watch all the MCU films and what order to watch them.
-But there are plenty of concerns going into the MCU's first female-led film, so I'm here to put your mind at ease.
+We have a helpful guide on where to watch all the MCU films and what order to watch them in.
+But the stakes are high going into the MCU's first female-led film, so I'm here to put your mind at ease.

 Is Captain Marvel a well-developed character?

-No. By the end of the film Captain Marvel is still very underdeveloped.
+No. By the end of the film, Captain Marvel is still very underdeveloped.
 However, I don't think her underdevelopment is actually a problem.
-I'll get into my spoilery reasoning for this below if you're curious.
+I get into my spoilery reasoning for this below, if you're curious.

 But did Academy Award winner Brie Larson do a bad acting job as Captain Marvel?
 In my opinion, no. She didn't pull a Halle Berry in Catwoman.
 Larson did what she could do with the limitations of the script.
 She skillfully handles the physical aspects of playing an action hero.
 Those workouts we saw her do on Instagram totally paid off.
 Yes, her character is somewhat bland, but Captain America was basically Captain Beige before Black Widow became his foil.
 Once her character is more defined in future films, I see a lot of potential.